 A deviated septum may interfere with how well your sinuses are able to drain.
 If they aren’t draining properly because of a deviated septum, you may be more vulnerable to sinus infections, or sinusitis.

 Outside of the four complications of a deviated septum we list above, another one to keep an eye out for is nosebleeds.

 Solutions for your deviated septum

 If you have a deviated septum that’s leading to symptoms, there are several ways in which we can go about addressing the issues.

 If you only have an occasional sinus infection, we can treat each as they arise.
 We can use this same approach for occasional or seasonal congestion.

 If the side effects of your deviated septum are ongoing, we will likely recommend a septoplasty.
-During this minimally invasive procedure, Dr. Yeung goes in through your nose and recenters your septum so you can breathe fully through both nostrils.
+During this minimally invasive procedure, the surgeon will go in through your nose and recenters your septum so you can breathe fully through both nostrils.
 We perform this procedure on an outpatient basis.

 If you suspect that a deviated septum is behind a few problems you’ve been experiencing, call or book an appointment online with Houston Sinus Surgery today.